 Only after you have written down all that you can remember is it time to consult a field guide.

-The Common Feeder Birds Poster (shown below), which participants receive in their project kit, features paintings of some common feeder birds arranged by size, shape, and color.
-Mini versions of the poster are available for download free.
+The Common Feeder Birds Poster (shown at right), which participants receive in their project kit, features paintings of some common feeder birds arranged by size, shape, and color.
+A mini version of the poster is available for download free.

 For a more complete bird guide, consult a field guide.